balena-io-experimental/meetbot/README.md

 Authentication is needed to:

 1. Record meetings
-2. Creating Google Docs to save transcripts
+2. Create Google Docs to save transcripts
-3. Checking the calendar to join meetings automatically
+3. Check the Google calendar to join meetings automatically
-4. Joining the Google Meet automatically without the "Allow User" prompt
+4. Join Google Meet automatically without the "Allow User" prompt

 Finally, for integrations with Google docs and calendar you must download the credentials file containing data for oauth2 flow.
 This is used to authenticate requests to the Google API.
 See the following docs to create the credentials needed: